 - Adult Community Services

-- La Nouvelle Maritaine, Rosaire Court and Le Grand Courtil extra-care facilities
+- La Nouvelle Maraitaine and Rosaire Court extra-care facilities

-- Short breaks are funded through the Long-term Care Benefit.
-To be eligible to claim this, the person requiring care from the short breaks service must:
+- Respite breaks are funded through the Long-term Care Benefit.
+To be eligible to claim this, the person requiring care must:

 - Have been assessed as being in need of care which could be provided in a private residential care or private nursing home

-- Be in possession of a valid Needs Assessment Panel Certificate, issues by HSC, and have a bed in a home (a certificate from the Needs Assessment Panel is not a guarantee of a bed)
+- Be in possession of a valid Needs Assessment Panel Certificate, issued by HSC, and have a bed in a home (a certificate from the Needs Assessment Panel is not a guarantee of a bed).

 Social Work Team